IBM/presto-hudi-workshop/docs/lab-2/README.md

   .save(s"$basePath/$cowTableName")
 ```

-We can explore the partition directories in the Minio UI.
+We can see the partition directories in the Minio UI.
+(TODO insert screenshot)

 And query in the Presto CLI.

 ```
 presto:default> select * from cow_trips_table limit 10;
 ```

+Notice that the queries for CoW tables provide extra metadata information by default.

+TODO insert more screenshots/capture output and expand on the CoW table queries a little more.